 To be successful in this field, organization, time management and multi-tasking are important qualities.
 Part of the job includes arranging professional development opportunities for teachers.
 It will also be your task to train teachers to adjust to the latest technology in their classroom and help them learn how to implement new teaching strategies.
 You will be a key support in many teachers' lives and will be responsible to help them improve their skills.
 You cannot be easily intimidated by headstrong teachers; instead you need to be flexible and creative in order to appeal to even the most seasoned teacher.
 Another task you will manage is the evaluation of the curriculum and teaching methods based on analyzing student test data.

 This major appeals to those passionate about learning and education, but who want to take a behind-the-scenes position.
 As a Curriculum & Instruction major, you will stay up to date with the latest state standards and learn methods of teaching the new standards to those in the education field.

 New students will need to have completed high school or a GED program and each school will have their own minimum GPA and SAT/ACT test requirements.
 Once you obtain your degree, additional curriculum certifications required to pursue a career in this field.

 There are various different levels of curriculum degrees.
 You can spend many years getting as high as a in curriculum and instruction to something that takes less time like a .
 Curriculum & Instruction programs can take anywhere between one to four or more years for a full-time student to complete.

 |Master’s Degree||50-70 credits||1-3 years|

 |Doctorate||Program required coursework including thesis or dissertation||At least 4 years|

 A master's degree is the most common level of education achieved by those in careers related to curriculum, with approximately 62.5% of workers getting one.
-See the the most common levels of education for curriculum workers below.
+People currently working in careers related to curriculum tend obtained the following education levels.